-A companion piece of Rising Tides, Message-In-A-Bottle, was a call and response piece to encourage reflection and dialogue about sea level rise.
+A companion piece of Rising Tides, Message-In-A-Bottle, this call-and-response piece encouraged reflection and dialogue about sea level rise.
 Message-in-A-Bottle can be used in any context, and we have brought it back in different scales and formats.
 Susan Israel took a turn as host at the Isabella Stewart Gardner Museum Living Room Project by artist Lee Mingwei, and brought the bottles to an intimate setting where people left their thoughts about sea level rise.
 We brought it to the New England Campus Sustainability Forum at UMass as a table top exercise at a busy conference and can incorporate it into any of your events.

 TReecycle wraps trees with photographs of recycling heaps taken at Save That Stuff.
 I was struck with how much we waste one day when I was looking for materials, and thought about what natural resources are used in making this garbage.
 TReecycle has been installed at Old Frog Pond Farm, Around the Pond and Through the Woods, 2014, and Studio Without Walls along the Muddy River, Brookline in 2013.
 TReecycle is available for installation upon request.

 We curate and produce group exhibitions with sustainability themes.
 CrossRoads, on the Fenway, 2014,and Energy Necklace at Jackson Homestead in Newton, 2013, were our group shows of outdoor installations and sculpture by New England artists.

 Other Works: Susan Israel’s installations appear in group exhibitions regularly in eastern Massachusetts, always connecting her climate change messaging with the exhibition theme.
 She also enjoys collaborations, and collaborated with Sculptor Peter Lipsitt on sculptures in these group shows: